-(7) Adjusted net investment income and net realised gain / (loss) on investments is an alternative performance measure utilised by the Company to provide shareholders with insight to the financial performance of significant underlying investments on a look-through basis and linking that performance to the dividends declared and paid by the Company.
+(7) Adjusted net investment income and net realised gain / (loss) on investments is an alternative performance measure utilised by the Company to provide shareholders with insight to the financial performance of significant underlying investments on a look-through basis.
 Further details are provided on page 17.

-(8) Ongoing charges, as defined by the AIC's guidelines is a measure, expressed as a percentage of NAV, of the regular, recurring costs of running an investment company.
-Ratios are annualised for periods less than a year.
+(8) Ongoing charges, as defined by the AIC's guidelines is a measure, expressed as a percentage of total NAV, of the regular, recurring costs of running an investment company.
+Ratios are annualised for periods less than a year, as applicable.
 See page 19 for additional information.